Bay of Plenty teen multisporter collapses during China race

 A week earlier he was in a team that won the X4 event in the Red Bull Defiance adventure race.
 He won the premier two-day Coast to Coast in 2018 when he was 17 and placed second the year before.

-In 2016 was the youngest competitor ever to take on the individual Motu Challenge race.
+In 2016 he was the youngest competitor ever to take on the individual Motu Challenge race.

--Whakatane Beacon
+- Whakatane Beacon